-In principle, sensitive personal data is not processed in Canvas, but may be stated in student responses.
+In principle, sensitive personal data is not processed in Canvas, but may be stated in student responses or dialogues.

 Most of the personal data in Canvas is registered and managed by the data subjects.
 Data in Canvas is deleted when the student leaves the college.

 Kristiania is committed to, and interested in, providing students with high quality and continuous education.
 Kristiania therefore has a legitimate interest in processing the student activity logs from Canvas.
 These logs are pseudonymised and processed using a machine learning algorithm that predicts and helps limit college drop-out rates.

 We have a legitimate interest in developing and improving our study programmes so that our students are educated to the needs of the labour market and society.
 Kristiania therefore enters into agreements with external partners for, among other things, the development of specific study programmes as well as teaching.
 This is done through agreements with teaching staff and guest lecturers.
 In such cases, they will have access to relevant personal data about students in Canvas.